Adopted children

 Impact on education

 There is no “one size fits all” approach to being able to determine the impact of being adopted on the child or young person.
-Equally there is no clear way of determining who may experience issues relating to their pre-care experiences.
+Equally, there is no clear way of determining who may experience issues relating to their pre-care experiences.
 We therefore need to be aware that research in the UK and the USA identifies that adopted children are more likely to be excluded from education, have behavioural issues in classroom settings and have additional needs.

-AdoptionUK has a resource for schools which sets out in more detail information about the potential impacts that a child’s pre-care experiences may have on the development of their brain, and hence why they may experience difficulties in education settings as they get older.
-PAC-UK offers specialist support and education resources in this area, and identifies that pupil premium plus can be used by education settings to purchase specialist services.
+Adoption UK has a resource for schools that sets out more detailed information about the potential impacts that a child’s pre-care experiences may have on the development of their brain, and, hence, why they may experience difficulties in education settings as they get older.
+PAC-UK offers specialist support and education resources in this area and identifies that pupil premium plus can be used by education settings to purchase specialist services.

 In general, adopted children are more likely to have issues with developing trusting relationships with adults and peers, developing appropriate social skills and managing strong emotions.
 Research has also shown that adopted children are more likely to have additional educational needs.